nakurd/walmart-assigntment/README.md

 TODOs
-Better field validations
+Better field validations,
-Put the score method in a class implementing an interface Synchronize part of the reserveSeat method
+Put the score method in a class implementing an interface, Synchronize part of the reserveSeat method